 While your specific maintenance schedule will vary based on the Honda model you own, most cars can expect a schedule that includes:

 When it comes to a maintenance schedule, the 10,000-mile checkups are to cover your standard services.
 These services range from checking the engine oil, oil filter, tire pressure (PSI), windshield wipers, engine coolant, and other standard services that you must replace consistently.

 Commonly considered the second checkup in a car’s life, the 30,000-mile checkup shop will cover some more extensive maintenance procedures.
 Services such as checking the engine temperature, cleaning brake pads, inspecting smaller parts under the hood, and more will all be done at this interval.

 One of the biggest maintenance milestones for any vehicle is often the 60,000-mile checkup.
 At this time, a certified repair facility or ASE Certified service professional should examine most of your vehicle’s major components, including inspecting tire alignment, brake lining, air filters, and more are all standard.
 At this time, they will also take care of all of the services recommended at your standard 10,000 and 30,000-mile checkups.

 Honda Maintenance Costs

 As with all other vehicles, understanding the costs behind your Honda is an integral part of purchasing the vehicle.
-One helpful way of checking on the potential costs you may face is to read up on your vehicle’s reliability rating.
+One helpful way to check potential costs you may face is to read up on your vehicle’s reliability rating.
 Those vehicles with a lower score are more likely to need unexpected repairs, whereas those with a high score are generally safer.